Our greatest asset is our people. Our diverse, highly skilled and multilingual workforce is one of the most educated in the world.

 Australian workers are highly skilled, thanks to an excellent education system, quality scientific research institutions, and availability of specialised training services.

 Around one in 3 Australians were born overseas, putting Australia well ahead of the OECD average, and above Canada, Germany, the UK, the US and France.
 With a high proportion of skilled migrants, Australia’s workforce is culturally diverse, with language and business skills that give Australia the edge in cross-border business.

 Companies that relocate to Australia can choose from a pool of youthful, digital-savvy, culturally sensitive and multilingual talent.
 You’ll find employees to support business innovation, service customers around the world and help you expand into growing markets.

 Australia ranks 1st in the OECD for talent attractiveness for highly educated workers

 Almost half of Australia’s workforce has a tertiary qualification

 Putting energy into services

-Approximately 90% of Australia’s workforce is employed in the services sector.
-In some sectors, over 60% of the workforce holds a tertiary qualification.
+Approximately 78% of Australia’s workforce is employed in the services sector.
+In some sectors, more than 60% of the workforce holds a tertiary qualification.
 High-skill sectors include scientific and technical services, financial and insurance services, and health and life sciences.